Research with animals

 EPFL is fully aware of the growing sensitivity of a large number of people to animals’ rights.
 We remain attentive to societal debates and respect everyone’s opinion on the issue of research with animals.
 We are committed to high-quality research while fully respecting and advancing current ethical and legal standards.
 Sensitive to the welfare of animals and the responsibility it has towards them, EPFL implements an internal policy with strict rules based on the 3R principles: Replace, Reduce, Refine.
 We make sure to keep the number of animal experiments as low as possible, and to only use the necessary number of animals while ensuring that any distress they might experience is kept to an absolute minimum.

 Our facilities house mice as well as rats, zebrafish, and tadpoles.
+Some research groups also employ fruit flies (Drosophila) and C. elegans worms.
 The involvement of animals in research at EPFL is not systematic, and takes place only when there is no alternative.
 In addition, many of our research groups work actively on enhancing the replacement of animal use with in vitro and in silico models.

 Research with animals has played a significant role in advancing our knowledge of the living world and in improving the health and lives of humans and animals.